top of page

 All Posts

-Why Saddle Fit Is Everything Performance is built through precision.
-Every aid, every transition, every moment of connection depends on alignment between horse and rider.
+Performance is built through precision.
+Every aid, every transition, and every moment of connection depends on the alignment between horse and rider.
 Few pieces of equipment influence that relationship more than the saddle.
 Fit is everything.
-My partnership with HusleBos Saddles has reinforced just how critical proper saddle fit is—not only for comfort, but for biomechanics, communication, and long-term soundness.
-Why Saddle Fit Matters A saddle is
+My partnership with HusleBos Saddles has reinforced just how critical proper saddle fit is—not only for comfort but also for biomechanics, communication, and long-term soundness.
+The Importance of Saddle Fit in Dressage A saddle is not

 Emily Miller